contagon/handbook/handbook/22-providing-for-temporal-needs.md

 The goal of Church assistance is to temporarily meet basic needs while members strive to become self-reliant.
 Fast-offering assistance is generally used to pay for essential items, such as food and clothing.
 However, it may also be used to pay for housing or utilities.
 It may also be used to pay for personal services such as counseling, medical care, or vocational training.

-Church assistance is meant to sustain life﻿—not to maintain lifestyle.
+Church assistance is meant to sustain life—not to maintain lifestyle.
 Members may need support and empathy as they work to reduce or eliminate expenses to better provide for their own needs.

 Bishops should exercise good judgment and seek spiritual direction when considering the amount and duration of the assistance given.
 They should be compassionate and generous while not creating dependence.